With so many social media platforms, the internet can be an overwhelming place.

 4. Consider the audience you’re targeting for each platform

-There may be different audience segments for different social media platforms, and that’s completely normal.
+There may be different audience analyses and segments for different social media platforms, and that’s completely normal.
 Start by looking where you have the most followers and engagements.
 When you identify what content is being engaged with the most, you should be able to see trends in how your audience reacts to certain content.

 Also consider the format of each platform and why people go there.
 For example, people go to LinkedIn to network.
 If your company culture content is performing best on LinkedIn, that audience may consist of your employees or potential candidates.